rogeriochaves/simple-platform/README.md

 For building dashboards, you can go to grafana, on http://yourserver:3000, sing in with admin/admin, set up a new password, choose prometheus as data source with default options and localhost:9090, and get started.

 You can create a dashboard with the metric `user_clicks` or `process_resident_memory_bytes` for example

+For error tracking there are actually good SaaS with free plans available for small projects on (sentry.io)[https://sentry.io] or (rollbar.com)[https://rollbar.com]

+## Part 4: security

+You should probably block the ports other then 80 or 443 in your host, and add a password to prometheus